Considerations for Recovery for Post-Operative and Acute Injury Care: A Complimentary and Traditional Chinese Medical Accompaniment

 Meditation and Visualization

-While recovering from any surgery or illness, there is usually plenty of time to turn your thoughts inward.
+While recovering from surgery or illness, there is usually plenty of time to turn your thoughts inward.
 You do not have to be a seasoned mindfulness practitioner or sit in a lotus position while reciting mantras and opening your third eye to cosmic influences.
-However, there IS much to be realized in the practice of meditation for healing.
-Clinical studies show an increase in return to normal function of an injured area, reduced pain, reduced fatigue and better rest among many other benefits of 20 to 40 minutes of visualization per day.
-In practice, this usually appears and centering yourself and relaxing your breath.
-Once you have managed to calm your thoughts, take an inward approach to your attention.
+However, there IS much to be realized in meditation for healing.
+Clinical studies show an increase in return to normal function of an injured area, reduced pain, reduced fatigue, and better rest, among many other benefits of 20 to 40 minutes of visualization daily.
+In practice, this usually appears when you are centering yourself and relaxing your breath.
+Once you have managed to calm your thoughts, approach your attention inwardly.
 Feel any discomfort you may have.
 Where is it?
-Does it feel hot, cold, stagnant, sharp?
-Try to pinpoint it.
+Does it feel hot, cold, stagnant, or sharp?
+Could you try to pinpoint it?
 (This will often be elusive.
 The point seems to move as the mind concentrates on the quality of sensation).
 If you are too uncomfortable, change your position to one in which discomfort is minimized and return to feeling your breath.
-Next, picture whatever your best healing scenario looks like and get into that mental movie.
+Next, picture your best healing scenario and get into that mental movie.
 Some people picture a healing place in nature they have been or seen.
-They bathe the area in healing water, soak up sun and clean air directly into the injury and mentally bathe the area in light, or cold, or heat, counteracting the quality of the discomfort, injury or pain.
-Others bring in tiny constructions crews to the injury site (and elsewhere throughout the body) and visualize the demolition, clearing and rebuilding of tissue, the production of raw materials, transport of debris to the liver, kidneys and skin for elimination and many other familiar processes we don’t usually associate with metabolic function but see in the rhythm of life every day.
+They bathe the area in healing water, soak up sun and clean air directly into the injury, and mentally bathe the area in light, cold, or heat, counteracting the quality of the discomfort, injury, or pain.
+Others bring in tiny construction crews to the injury site (and elsewhere throughout the body) and visualize the demolition, clearing, and rebuilding of tissue, the production of raw materials, and the transport of debris to the liver, kidneys, and skin for elimination and many other familiar processes we don’t usually associate with metabolic function but see in the rhythm of life every day.
 The possibilities for positive visualization and meditation are endless.
-It is not uncommon for the recovering patient to become very comfortable with this state of mindfulness and/or meditation and they practice it any chance they get.
-It provides awareness, relief, calmness and self-control or the signals our body produces in response to trauma of many sorts.
-Perhaps most definitive of the link between mind body and spirit, this type of exercise is shown to cut recovery times, increase positive mental states and attitudes toward healing and reduce anxiety.
+It is common for the recovering patient to become very comfortable with this state of mindfulness and/or meditation and practice it at any chance.
+It provides awareness, relief, calmness, self-control, or the signals our body produces in response to trauma.
+Perhaps the most definitive of the link between mind, body, and spirit, this type of exercise is shown to cut recovery times, increase positive mental states and attitudes toward healing, and reduce anxiety.

-In general, with visualization or mediation, but certainly in recovery, DO NOT try to visualize or meditate on something far into the future.
-For example, don’t visualize running a marathon, or climbing Mount Everest a day after extensive hip surgery.
-It is fine to daydream or project yourself into these situations as goals of recovery, but studies have shown that incremental visualization has a positive effect, while those missing the ‘detail’ work of mindful recovery often show little or slightly negative results.
+In general, with visualization or meditation, but certainly in recovery, DO NOT try to visualize or meditate on something far into the future.
+For example, I don’t visualize running a marathon or climbing Mount Everest a day after extensive hip surgery.
+It is OK to daydream or project yourself into these situations as goals of recovery.
+Still, studies have shown that incremental visualization has a positive effect, while those missing mindful recovery's ‘detail’ work often show little or slightly negative results.
 This research is well documented in very beneficial applications of pseudo-meditative sciences like Mental Contrasting with Implementation Intentions, or the WOOP method, which has been proven to help people achieve goals dealing with all aspects of life.
 Here is a link to a great WOOP website.

-Tapping or EFT (Emotional Freedom Technique) If you really want to potentially take healing to new level, consider Tapping.
-Tapping, or Emotional Freedom Technique (EFT) is a combination of ancient Chinese acupressure and modern psychology that works to physically alter your brain, energy systems and body simultaneously.
+Tapping or EFT (Emotional Freedom Technique): If you want to take healing to a new level, consider Tapping.
+Tapping, or Emotional Freedom Technique (EFT), combines ancient Chinese acupressure and modern psychology that works to physically alter your brain, energy systems, and body simultaneously.
 The practice consists of tapping with your fingertips on specific meridian points while talking through traumatic memories (at any level) and a wide range of emotions.
-The basic technique requires you to focus on the negative emotion at hand: a fear or anxiety, a bad memory, an unresolved problem, or anything that’s bothering you.
+The basic technique requires you to focus on the negative emotion: fear or anxiety, a bad memory, an unresolved problem, or anything bothering you.
 While maintaining your mental focus on this issue, use your fingertips to tap 5-7 times each on 9 of the body’s meridian points.
 Tapping on these meridian points – while concentrating on accepting and resolving the negative emotion – will access your body’s energy, restoring it to a balanced state.

-The above information is intended to cover items and issues often overlooked or not addressed at all in standard ‘western’ post-surgical recovery.
-It is variable by individual and always being updated and revised as additional information and clinical trials evolve to solidify scientific recommendations.
-Please address any questions, comments or revision suggestions to [email protected]. and East to West Therapeutics, LLC.
+The above information covers items and issues often overlooked or not addressed in standard ‘Western’ post-surgical recovery.
+It is variable by individual and constantly updated and revised as additional information and clinical trials evolve to solidify scientific recommendations.
+Please address any questions, comments, or revision suggestions to [email protected].
+And East to West Therapeutics, LLC.
 Updated March 2020.
 All rights reserved.